 C2 is “The strongest and easiest-to-use character training I’ve found.” – Assistant Superintendent, Texas

-C2 trains in 28 character strengths based on Positive Psychology’s concepts and evidence-based research from numerous sources, primarily Martin Seligman and Chris Peterson’s Character Strengths and Virtues.
+C2 trains in 28 character strengths based on Positive Psychology’s concepts and evidence-based research.
+C2 drives positive student conversations and empowers educators to consistently impact student lives.

 CGI is the only character assessment designed to show character development over time.

 CGI is sponsored by the Center for Character and Citizenship, University of Missouri-St. Louis.
 It is available for large groups such as schools, classes, and organizations.

 Here is all you want to know about the second edition of C2: Character Challenge in the new online format.
 This makes the 377-page curriculum affordable as well as easy to use and teach.Read More